seansfkelley/seansfkelley.github.io/_posts/2021-04-28-sourdough-starter.md

 redirect_from: /sourdough
 ---

-Sourdough starter are the easiest pet you can have.
+Sourdough starters are the easiest pet you can have.
 Easier than plants or cats.
 They have a feeding cycle, but once they’re alive and strong, they’re resilient to your inevitable negligence.
 If you got a starter from me, know that it's almost old enough to vote at this point (the person I got it from said it was from 2005-ish).
 I've also definitely forgotten it in the fridge for longer than I'm willing to admit, and it's doing just fine.

 I like keeping starters at 100% hydration, which means it's half water and half flour.
 That makes it a “liquid” starter (as opposed a “stiff” starter).
 You can tweak the balance all you want once you know what you’re doing; there is nothing magical about any numbers you’ll see here except for convenience.